ryancdickson/chromerootprogram/policy.md

     - when disclosed to the CCADB…
         - **prior to February 15, 2025,** include the extendedKeyUsage extension and (1) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (2) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
         -  **on or after February 15, 2025,** include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
-    -  NOT contain a public key corresponding to any other unexpired or non-revoked certificate that asserts different extendedKeyUsage values.
+    -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding unexpired and unrevoked subscriber (i.e., TLS server authentication) certificates MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.

 ##### 3.2.2 PKI Hierarchies included in the Chrome Root Store